Regulatory disclosures

 1. All customer-facing staff are appropriately qualified, adhere to the T&C scheme and are supervised.

-2. EQIL has robust well documented advisory processes and compliance monitoring procedures, in place to reduce regulatory risk and the likelihood of consumer detriment.
+2. EQ has robust well documented advisory processes and compliance monitoring procedures, in place to reduce regulatory risk and the likelihood of consumer detriment.

-3. EQIL mainly invests, on behalf of clients, in either collective investment schemes and/or securities quoted on a regulated exchange; and
+3. EQ mainly invests, on behalf of clients, in either collective investment schemes and/or securities quoted on a regulated exchange; and

-4. EQIL utilise the services of threesixty services LLP as compliance consultants to have access to additional independent compliance support.
+4. EQ utilise the services of threesixty services LLP as compliance consultants in order to have access to additional independent compliance support.

-Detailed financial plans are prepared for 12-month periods to identify key business sensitivities and manage the cost base of the business to ensure flexibility in responding to any change in circumstances.
-The firm’s business model and strategy are closely aligned to its moderate risk appetite.
+Detailed financial plans are prepared for 12-month periods to identify key business sensitivities and manage the cost base of the business to ensure flexibility to respond to any change in circumstances.
+The firm’s business model and strategy is closely aligned to its moderate risk appetite.

-The EQIL Board is the management body responsible for defining, overseeing, and implementing governance arrangements within EQIL.
-The EQIL Board meet at least four times per calendar year.
-The EQIL Board is responsible for supervising the effective and prudent management of the business and affairs of the firm and for ensuring the firm has a robust corporate governance structure with well-defined, transparent, and consistent lines of accountability.
+The EQIL Board is the management body responsible for defining, overseeing and implementing governance arrangements within EQIL.
+The EQIL Board meets at least four times per calendar year.
+The EQIL Board is responsible for supervising the effective and prudent management of the business and affairs of the firm and for ensuring the firm has a robust corporate governance structure with well-defined, transparent and consistent lines of accountability.
 This includes oversight of the firm’s risk framework and internal controls.
 It also includes segregation of duties within the business and the identification and management of conflicts of interest.

-Diversity: In reviewing its composition, the EQIL Board consider the benefits of having a broad range of views, experiences, skills, backgrounds, and values represented.
+In reviewing its composition, the EQIL Board consider the benefits of having a broad range of views, experiences, skills, backgrounds and values represented.
 To support this, the EQIL Board will, when identifying candidates for appointment:

 All appointments are made on merit, judged against a set of objective criteria with regard to the requirement for diversity on the EQIL Board.